Tarasovk49/2018_lipodisk_md/analysis/README.md

 # Description

-This directory provides analysis scripts of Gromacs trajectories for lipodisks with examples.
+This directory provides analysis scripts of Gromacs trajectories for lipodisks with example outputs.

 ### Calculate area per lipid